codykonior/Jojoba/README.md

 * `Start-Jojoba {}` wrapping all code in the process block.
 * `Publish-Jojoba` in the end block.

-Any parameters not sent through the pipeline will be serialized to strings and so should be limited to simple types: ints, strings, string arrays, bools, and switches.
+Any additional function parameters not sent through the pipeline will be serialized to strings and so should be limited to simple types: ints, strings, string arrays, bools, and switches.

 ``` powershell
 function Test-ComputerPing {